lauralungum/minima.webpage/Blog/index.markdown

 category: blog
 ---

 My website has mostly personal writings.
-You can also check [my publications in Varsity](https://www.varsity.co.uk/profile/laura-lungu), the sudent-led magazine of Cambridge University.
+You can also check [my articles in Varsity](https://www.varsity.co.uk/profile/laura-lungu), the sudent-led magazine of Cambridge University.